revolalex/Todo-django-react/README.md

         return self.title
 ```

-So the Todo have 3 properties ties:
+So the Todo have 3 properties:
 - ```title```
 - ```description```
 - ```completed```